softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 '^\\s*\\n'  1,3,4
 ```

-At this time, all patterns must be followed by a tab and at least one project.
+At this time, all patterns must be followed by a tab and at least one project ID.

+Patterns should be valid in Python.
 No extra whitespace in input files, please.

 The following inputs files are available in the `inputs` folder: